 1. San Lorenzo Market

 An obligatory stop for anyone who loves food.
-San Lorenzo Food Market was once the ‘popular’ market of the city, a couple of years ago it has been completely redesigned.
+San Lorenzo Food Market was once the ‘popular’ market of the city, a couple of years ago it has been completely redesigned to become one of Italy’s top food markets.
 Downstairs you have all sorts of food stalls, from veggies to salumi to fish, cheeses and bakeries.
 Some prepare sandwiches and have a few informal seating areas when you can eat cheaply, Florentine style fast-food.
 The second floor is altogether different with trendy design and lighting, big communal tables, and plenty of food offerings, from traditional dishes to pizza and gelato, and some restaurants where you can sit down for a primo piatto.

 2. Lampredotto – Only for the daring